Fair Lending is the unbiased treatment of all customers.

 Fair Lending Overview

 Fair Lending is the unbiased treatment of all customers when making credit-related decisions.
 Fair Lending laws ensure that financial institutions provide fair and uniform services and credit decisions.
-Chase's fair treatment of our current and potential customers is an integral part of our overall commitment to maintaining the highest standards of corporate responsibility.
-This extends to every aspect of a credit transaction, including not only how we review credit requests, but also our advertising, handling of pre-application inquiries, loan disbursement, and ongoing service of the loan.
+The fair treatment of our current and potential customers is an integral part of our overall commitment to maintaining the highest standards of corporate responsibility.
+This extends to every aspect of a credit transaction, including not only how we review credit requests, but also our advertising, handling of pre-application inquiries, loan disbursements, and ongoing servicing of the loan.